 With the advent of the digital age, many people assumed that we would naturally evolve into a paperless world.
-Nothing could be farther from the truth!
+But nothing could be farther from the truth!

 As a professional organizer, I bear witness daily to the fact that household paper clutter is a universal problem in our homes.
 Almost every organizing client I have worked with struggles with how to manage the constant influx of paper within their home and/or office.
 It comes at us from all angles…the mailbox, our kids’ backpacks, our shopping bags, and even our desktop printer.

 Begin by turning off the faucet.

-In order to effectively take a drink out of the faucet, you first need to reduce the water flow to something that’s manageable:
+Imagine trying to drink water out of a fire hydrant…pretty overwhelming, right?
+In order to effectively take a drink out of the faucet, you first need to reduce the water flow to something that’s manageable.

 The first step in effectively managing your household papers is to reduce what’s coming into your home.
-The less paper that comes into your home, the less time required to organize and maintain your paper, and the more likely you will be to stay on top of your paper management system.
+The less paper that comes in, the less time that’s required to organize and maintain your papers, AND the more likely you will be to stay on top of your paper management system.

 Action Step #3 – Avoid printing documents that can be accessed online.